Treat engineers as users

 December 30, 2021

 Engineers are happiest when they're starting a new project.
-Certainly some of their excitement comes from pure novelty but some of it is deeper.
-They have a blank slate to build.
-They can take a step back and consider new technologies, or proactively architect a more scalable solution using past lessons learned.
-They can iterate by changing code and immediately going to the browser to watch it come to life.
+Certainly some excitement comes from pure novelty but some is deeper.
+You have a blank slate to build.
+You can take a step back and consider new languages or libraries.
+Compilation feels fast and expressive.
+You change one line in your IDE and watch your browser refresh in realtime.

 All these things add up.
 And they add up to your stack being a pain to use in practice.
 Building is no longer fun.
 It feels like a chore - worse, it feels like work.
-This results in the irony that drives executive teams crazy: going from 0 to 1 in a project is sometimes easier than going from 1 to 1.5.
+This is the core of the irony that drives executive teams crazy: going from 0 to 1 in a project is easier than going from 1 to 1.5.

 It's an underemphasized asset of successful engineering startups - they make developing enjoyable.
 More companies need to follow their lead and treat their internal teams like users.
 Give them a UX that they can enjoy.
 If an experience isn't good enough for an open source patron or an end client user, don't subject your teams to the same.